mikekestemont/leyden-workshop/README.md

 ## Installation instructions

 In this section, I will guide through the necessary steps to set up your computer for the course.
 Before starting the workshop, you will have to:

 1. Install the Anaconda Distribution of the Python programming language
 2. Download the course materials for the workshop from Github
-3. Install a decent text editor
+3. Install a decent text editor, such as Sublime Text

 ### Download course materials